 We take a lot of pills!
 Researchers estimate that in any given week, 4 out of 5 adults will use prescription medicines, over-the-counter (OTC) drugs, or dietary supplements of some sort.
 Moreover, 66% of all US adults use prescription drugs.
 And nearly 1/3 of adults take 5 or more different medications.
 Although medications can make us better, taking multiple medications can make us sicker.
 Unfortunately, adverse drug reactions can make you sick – sometimes sick enough to need hospitalization.

 What is the definition of an adverse drug reaction (ADR)?

 An adverse drug reaction (ADR) occurs when a patient has an unexpected or dangerous reaction to a medication.
-A patient may develop an ADR after a single dose of medication, from the prolonged use of a drug, or when there is a negative interaction between 2 or more medications.
+A patient may develop an ADR after a single dose of medication, after the prolonged use of a drug, or when there is a negative interaction between 2 or more medications.

 More specifically, The American Society of Health-System Pharmacists (ASHP) defines an ADR as “any unexpected, unintended, undesired, or excessive response to a drug” that leads to any of the following: